 Diseases that affect us –

-GAS (Gear Acquisition Syndrome) – This is an advanced stage of disease that gadgeteers suffer from.
-We feel like buying more and more lenses, cameras and accessories.
-May be it is that missing item that is keeping our photography level low?
+GAS (Gear Acquisition Syndrome) – This is an advanced stage of the disease that gadgeteers suffer from.
+We feel like buying more and more lenses, cameras, and accessories.
+Maybe it is that missing item that is keeping our photography level low?
 Upgraditis is another version of this disease, where we long to upgrade our existing equipment.

 Buyer’s regret – Similar to all others, we photographers, also face buyer’s regret from time to time.
-After buying an expensive equipment, when the initial excitement dies down, we question ourselves if buying was the right decision?
+After buying a piece of expensive equipment, when the initial excitement dies down, we question ourselves if buying was the right decision?
 Sometimes the regret comes to haunt us in another way – maybe the other option that we were considering was after all better?

 Photographer’s Block – Like the writer’s block, this affects us photographers.
 Do read this – Photographer’s Block